ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 We have spent six months getting this far.
 We feel most of the hard work has been done.
 We estimate a fully working version of AG Grid supporting React Rendering in Q4 of this year, in time for Christmas.

-## Can I use React Next In Production Now?
+## Can I use React UI In Production Now?

-Yes you can.
-Let us know if you find any issues :)
+Hell No!!
+Are you crazy?

+It's from our labs and only covers half of the grid so far, you would be crazy to consider this for production!

+However we know that at least five of you, if not hundreds or thousands more of you, are crazy mother duckers, and love the bleeding edge.
+To those brave knights who wish to ride AG Grid React UI in production, we send you our love and respect, and look forward to you helping us get our React UI perfect :)